ByteWelder/Decktility/README.md

 [uConsole](https://www.clockworkpi.com/uconsole) and various retro handheld PCs.

 It is built with a Raspbery Pi CM4 and an 800x480 pixel IPS screen with capacitive touch.
-A set of batteries offers about 6 hours of battery life.
+A set of batteries is estimated to provide about 6 hours of power. (\*)

 The original build log and learnings can be found on [ByteWelder.com](https://bytewelder.com/posts/2023/05/20/building-a-handheld-pc.html).